rahul-s-rajput/FitPlanAI/docs/backend-plan.md

 ### Immediate Next Steps
 - [x] Persist nutritional guidance and AI metadata alongside generated workout plans so it can be revisited later.
-- [ ] Replace the in-memory storage for equipment and plans with Drizzle/PostgreSQL-backed repositories.
+- [x] Replace the in-memory storage for equipment and plans with Drizzle/PostgreSQL-backed repositories.
+- [ ] Add database seed scripts so the demo environment has starter equipment, workout plans, and logs.
 - [ ] Expand workout logging routes with stricter validation and connect them to the frontend activity tracker.

 With AI metadata now stored, the next iteration can focus on wiring the plan repository to Drizzle and enriching logging validation so the client can rely on durable history.